eshokhat/fpa-model/README.md

 ## Implementation Notes
 Fully compatible with Google Sheets and Microsoft Excel.
-No macros, add-ins, or scripts used.
+No macros, add-ins, or scripts required.
-Designed for use in FP&A, investment analysis, and executive reporting contexts.
+Developed for educational and analytical demonstration purposes — not intended for corporate FP&A or investment reporting.